CMS Content Not Updating in Next.js

 • webhook is scoped to the right content types

-Preview asks: can an editor see draft or unpublished content safely?
-Production asks: can public users see published content after the expected cache path updates?
+Preview asks whether an editor can inspect draft or unpublished content safely.
+Production asks whether public users can see published content after the expected cache path updates.

 Check: